-EtherDesk is a multi news publication platform covering all the latest and upcoming technological breakthroughs in the digital world and are dedicated at helping the community to have a better and clear outlook of the Trending Blockchain Technology.
-We all at EtherDesk, are employed so as to help connecting the global community to the Actual Blockchain world.
+EtherDesk is a multi news publication platform covering all the latest and upcoming technological breakthroughs in the digital world and is dedicated to helping the community to have a better and clear outlook of the Trending Blockchain Technology.
+We all at EtherDesk, are employed so as to help connect the global community to the Actual Blockchain world.

-The Total supply of Bitcoins are limited to 21 Millions.
+The Total supply of Bitcoins is limited to 21 Million.
 Bitcoins are created each time a user discovers a new block.
-The rate of this block generation is adjusted every 2016 blocks to aim for a constant two week adjustment period (equivalent to 6 per hour.)
+The rate of this block generation is adjusted every 2016 block to aim for a constant two-week adjustment period (equivalent to 6 per hour.)
 The number of bitcoins generated per block is set to decrease geometrically, with a 50% reduction every 210,000 blocks, or approximately four years.

-Ethereum was initially described in white paper by Vitalik Buterin in late 2013 with the goal of building decentralized application using blockchain technology.
-It is based on an open source distributed ledger platform available publicaly free for the users and also provides with the functionality of featuring and implementing new smart contacts, applications that run exactly as programmed eliminating possibilities of downtime, fraud and third party interference.
-These apps run on a custom built Ethereum blockchain, a powerful infrastructure globally.
+Ethereum was initially described in a white paper by Vitalik Buterin in late 2013 with the goal of building decentralized applications using blockchain technology.
+It is based on an open-source distributed ledger platform available publicly free for users and also provides the functionality of featuring and implementing new smart contacts, applications that run exactly as programmed eliminating possibilities of downtime, fraud, and third party interference.
+These apps run on a custom-built Ethereum blockchain, a powerful infrastructure globally.

 The total supply of ether and its rate of redistribution was decided by the donations gathered on the 2014 presale.
 Some Stats are as under:

 *Note that after the Byzantium update is implemented, the mining and uncle reward is reduced to 3 ethers and 0.625-2.625 ethers, respectively.